tshelburne/relax-client/README.md

 #### Bearer Auth

 The bearer auth middleware can be used to automatically configure all requests to the API with authentication headers.
-By default, it stores auth tokens in `localStorage`, but can be configured according to your use case.
+By default, it uses the `Authorization` header and stores auth tokens in `localStorage`, but can be configured according to your use case.

 ```js
 import create, {bearerAuth} from 'relax-client'